 It is important to stress that deleting a payment DOES NOT void or refund a credit card transaction.
 If you accidentally delete a payment or refund, you can access your non-ledger card transactions in the Transaction Log in the Accounting Ability.

 First, select the payment in the Ledger with the credit card transaction you'd like to refund, and select Refund from the "Other" drop down menu.
+You will have to unapply the credit card payment from any connected charges prior to refunding.

 The Refund window will appear, and you'll see an additional drop down and button for the Card Entry Method much like the Payment Window when processing a new credit card payment.